RakaDoank/uws-react-native/CONTRIBUTING.md

    ```
    This is an Expo script known as [Continuous Native Generation](https://docs.expo.dev/workflow/continuous-native-generation/) to build and write necessary Android and iOS files since those are ignored by GIT.

-### 2. IDE Setup for Library Development with Example App
+### 2. IDE Setup for Native Library Development
 In this project, the example app at the `uws-react-native/example` directory is the app we will use as the library playground to use for the library development.
-The app was bootstrapped [Expo](https://expo.dev).
-To setup the React Native app and link the actual (`uwas-react-native`) library itself are similar like the usual React Native or Expo CLI installation with autolinking of React Native libraries
+We do not do the development of React Native app there, instead we only writing our actual `uws-react-native` native library code

 #### Android
 1. Open **Android Studio**